-In Part 3 of this article series on starting a fantasy football league we discussed how to recruit responsible fantasy football owners for your fantasy football league.
+In Part 3 of this article series on how to start a fantasy football league we discussed how to recruit responsible fantasy football owners for your fantasy football league.
 In this article we'll provide guidelines for choosing a fantasy football commissioner.
 All owners in a fantasy football league should have a say in how the league operates, but one individual needs the authorization to rule at the highest-level throughout the fantasy season.

 Every fantasy football league needs a commissioner to handle the day-to-day operation of the league.
 Specific responsibilities vary from league to league, but the commissioner is generally responsible for these tasks: